- Primary hypothyroidism – This condition results from a problem with the thyroid gland itself.

 - Secondary hypothyroidism – This is when hypothyroidism occurs due to underlying causes that interfere with thyroid functioning.

-- Tertiary hypothyroidism – This occurs due to the malfunctioning of the hypothalamus that affects the thyroid.
+- Tertiary hypothyroidism – This occurs due to the malfunctioning of the hypothalamus that affects the thyroid gland.

 - Old age